Sumit6719/aura-commerce/README.md

 🔐 Security
 Secrets, databases, node_modules, and build files are excluded through .gitignore.
-Demo project built for the Razorpay Buildathon.
+Note: This is a demo project built for the Razorpay Buildathon.

 👨‍💻 Author
 Sumit Bilagikar
 GitHub: https://github.com/Sumit6719